nitschmann/releaser/README.md

 # release-log
-CLI Tool to Prepare Logs for Git Releases
+CLI Tool to prepare Logs for Git Releases